 Source: https://allmatters.helpscoutdocs.com/article/24-cup-lifetime

 Yes.
 Be sure to check with your doctor first.
-There is a theoretical risk that when removing the cup you may accidentally cause your IUD to become displaced.
+There is a possible risk that when removing the cup you may accidentally cause your IUD to become displaced.
 This can be reduced by ensuring that you run your fingers along the upper rim of the cup to release the suction before removing the cup.

 Source: https://saalt.com/blogs/news/can-you-use-a-menstrual-cup-with-an-iud